 - At this point you should see a certificate loaded in this window with the comment “(hardware-backed)”.
 Select Done.

 - In Chrome, go to chrome://net-internals/#chromeos

-- Select Choose File and browse to where you extracted the certificate files earlier.
+- Select Choose File and browse to where you extracted the authentication files earlier.

 - Select the file named University of Essex.onc and select OPEN.